-1. You’ll Pay Interest
+1. You Pay Interest

-With minimum payments, paying off a card can easily take 10 years (or more).
-Again, you’re only making a small dent in your debt when you make small payments.
+With minimum payments, paying off a card can easily take ten years (or more).
+Again, you only make a small dent in your debt when you make small payments.
 You need to pay extra to accelerate the process.

 3. It’s Harder to Borrow

-Credit scores: you’ll most likely have lower credit scores if you don’t pay off your cards.
-Credit scoring models don’t like to see high balances on revolving accounts, and 30% of your FICO credit score comes from the “amounts owed” category: a measurement of how much total debt you have – and how much of that available amount you’re currently using.
+You’ll most likely have lower credit scores if you don’t pay off your cards.
+Credit scoring models don’t like to see high balances on revolving accounts, and 30% of your FICO credit score weighting comes from the “amounts owed” category.
+Lenders measure how much total debt you have and how much of that available amount you’re currently using.
 If you don’t pay down your debts, it looks like you’re maxing out your cards, and additional debt could put you over the edge.

-How to Pay off the Debt
+How to Pay Off the Debt

 If you’re ready to move beyond paying just the minimum, make a plan to get out of debt:

-- Spend less (yes, it’s easier said than done)
+- Spend less (yes, it’s easier said than done).

-- Pay more than the minimum—even $10 or $20 per month makes a difference, but more is better, especially if you have an emergency fund in place for surprises
+- Pay more than the minimum—even $10 or $20 per month makes a difference, but more is better, especially if you have an emergency fund in place for surprises.

 - Consolidate debts if you can save on interest costs (consider signature loans, or use a promotional balance transfer offer if you can pay it all off within six to 12 months).